michael-lemberger/Pacman-Gps-Game/README.md

 5: *Threads*

-5.a: playThread class- runs a ShortestPathAlgo object and afterword calls multiple SinglePacmans threads
+5.a: Ex4Thread- Runs the game, leads the player by mouse clicks

-5.b: SinglePacmans class - shows the the path of any pacman on the screen in real time and delete any fruit that was eaten from the screen.
+5.b: Ex4_Auto - Runs the game automaticlly, uses the Dijkstra algorithm.

 5.c: SimplePlayer – plays the background music